pixeltris/Lotd/README.md

 Helper tool for Yu-Gi-Oh!
 Legacy of the Duelist.
-Allows for custom duels to be configured including features not available in the regular game such as tag / speel duels.
+Allows for custom duels to be configured including features not available in the regular game such as tag / speel / rush duels.
 The save file can also be modified to 100% the content, reset parts and unlock all cards.

+It supports "Yu-Gi-Oh!
+Legacy of the Duelist" (2016, steam) and "Yu-Gi-Oh!
+Legacy of the Duelist : Link Evolution" (2020, steam).

 # Duel Starter